National Science and Media Museum: Cinemas

 The museum incorporates the first permanent UK installation of an IMAX cinema (with a second screen opening in the UK 15 years later).
 Opened in 1983 as part of the Bradford Film Festival with the projector visible from a darkened booth of the 4th floor.
 Films included IMAX prints of Apollo 13, The Lion King, Harry Potter and the Goblet of Fire and Batman Begins.
 In 1999, IMAX upgraded the system and began releasing IMAX 3D presentations.
 In 2015 it was changed to digital projection instead of film.
 As a result, the IMAX projection booth is no longer visible.

 The museum also incorporates the Pictureville Cinema – opened in 1992 and described by David Puttnam as 'the best cinema in the world', Pictureville Cinema screens everything from 70 mm to video; from Hollywood to Bollywood; from silents to digital sound, with certifications in presentation including THX in sound and picture and the Dolby EX system.
 In 2008, the cinema presented the only true recorded public screening of Danny Boyle's 2002 film Alien Love Triangle.

 Pictureville Cinema is one of only three public cinemas in the world permanently equipped to display original 3-strip 35mm Cinerama prints, and is the only public Cinerama venue in the UK.
 Cinerama films are screened at the annual Widescreen Weekend film festival.

-The Cubby Broccoli Cinema (in memory of Cubby Broccoli, producer of James Bond films), contains 106 seats and is used for a variety of film shows.
+The Cubby Broccoli Cinema (in memory of the producer of James Bond films), contains 106 seats and is used for a variety of film shows.
 In 2012, it was one of three venues in the UK to screen the Olympic Opening Ceremony in Super Hi-Vision.